 The Gin-Gin Mule (AKA, the London Mule)

-The next stop on our Moscow Mule trail brings us to the heart of Mexico.
-For this Moscow Mule variation, we’re swapping vodka for Mezcal, a traditional beverage made from agave.
+The next stop on our Moscow Mule cocktail trail brings us to the heart of Mexico.
+For this Moscow Mule variation, we’re swapping vodka (from the recipe above) for Mezcal, a traditional beverage made from agave.

 When you think of Kentucky bourbon, scenes of a roaring fire, a crystal glass and fancy velvet armchair probably spring to mind.
 But when combined with zingy lime and spicy ginger beer, the warm, smooth bourbon can make up one of the freshest Moscow Mule variations there are.
 To make this cocktail, just replace the vodka with a bourbon whiskey.

 Nothing says Mediterranean summer like a cocktail made with amaro.
-This bitter-sweet Italian staple comes in tons of different flavors and colours, meaning the cocktail possibilities are basically endless.
+This bitter-sweet Italian staple comes in tons of different flavours and colours, meaning the cocktail possibilities are basically endless.
 To make this Italian Mule, just use amaro in place of vodka.

 If you’re an amaro enthusiast, feel free to experiment with your favourites.
 For this specific Moscow Mule variation our favourite has got to be Amaro Montenegro, a fragrant blend of 40 botanicals including coriander, orange peel, nutmeg and cinnamon.

 Warm, fiery and fresh, this Moscow Mule variation is the perfect summer cocktail.
-To make it, all you have to do is add spiced rum instead of the vodka.
+To make it, all you have to do is add spiced dark rum to your mule instead of the vodka.
 Et voilà!